holoviz/panel/doc/tutorials/basic/caching.md

 pn.extension()

-# I'm defined each time the app loads and only shared within that session
+# This object is defined each time the app loads and is shared only within that session
 data = {"__name__": __name__}

 pn.Column(